Kehrlann/spring-security-architecture-workshop/slides/slides.md

 <br>

-> It's the first time I give this workshop.
+> It's the second time I give this workshop.
 Some things may not work.
 >
 > Thank you for your understanding 🙇
+>
+> ... and PRs welcome!

 ---
 layout: default